yotam-biu/ps2/README.md

 2. Follow the instructions for each part of the assignment:
     - **Part 1: Find the Maximum Number**
       Create a function `find_max_number` that takes three numbers as input and returns the maximum value.
+      Use if and else statements to compare the three numbers and return the maximum value.
     - **Part 2: Mean Calculation**
       Create a function `find_mean` that takes three numbers as input and returns the mean.
 Remember to use \( n = 3 \) in the formula.
     - **Part 3: Standard Deviation Calculation**